Chart Color Schemes

 Ashgrove ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Ashgrove's cultural diversity was found to be below average, with 80.2% of its population born in Australia, 91.7% being citizens, and 91.1% speaking English only at home.
-Christianity was the main religion, comprising 54.5% of Ashgrove's population.
-However, Judaism was overrepresented at 0.2%, compared to 0.2% across Greater Brisbane.
+Christianity is the predominant religion in Ashgrove, comprising 54.5% of people.
+Notably, Judaism is overrepresented, making up 0.2% of Ashgrove's population compared to 0.2% across Greater Brisbane.

 Frequently Asked Questions - Diversity